 The column was my attempt to take a fresh look at some of my favorite old dances.
 The content was meant to be more accessible than scholarly.
 I tried to present each dance in a way that told the reader something about its character, and sensitized readers to details about dance that were important to me.
 I also tried to have a bit of fun as I wrote.

-For a few years, copies of the columns were available here.
-In mid-November, 2008, I took them down.
-The book, Cracking Chestnuts: The Living Tradition of American Contra Dances, is now available from CDSS.
-The book includes all the columns, which have been polished a bit for publication, as well as additional pieces from David Millstone, appropriate tunes for all the dances, and an appendix of twenty more chestnuts.
+In 2008, CDSS published a compilation of the columns: Cracking Chestnuts: The Living Tradition of American Contra Dances.
+As well as all the columns, which have been polished a bit for publication, the book includes additional pieces from David Millstone, appropriate tunes for all the dances, and an appendix of twenty more chestnuts.
 Go to the CDSS Store for ordering information.

 On March 14, 2009, I held a book release party and dance.
-As part of that David Millstone and I created a special Money Musk Moment that was international in its scope.
+As part of that David Millstone and I created a special Money Musk Moment that turned out to be international in its scope.
 The following year March became a Money Musk Month.
-Since then we’ve seen many young dancers become excited about dancing the Money Musk.
+Since then we’ve been delighted to see many young dancers become excited about dancing the Money Musk.